The customer revolution

 Consumers have never had so much control - from the accessibility of the Internet as a whole to mobile and social commerce.
 It's imperative that brands and leadership teams adapt to the new customer-led fast-paced way of working.

 My role in creating products is usually "the eyes and ears of the customer", with scrutiny of function, form, experience, and process my primary focuses.

-From enticing shoppers in to a bricks and mortar store to leveraging loyalty online, I've worked with some of the biggest and best names in travel, leisure, retail, and banking to deliver outstanding customer experiences - joining the likes of Apple, John Lewis, and American Express in the CX hall of fame.
+From enticing shoppers in to a bricks and mortar store to leveraging loyalty online, I've worked with some of the biggest and best names in travel, leisure, retail, and banking to deliver outstanding customer experiences - joining the likes of Apple, John Lewis, and Southwest Airlines in the CX hall of fame.